Ōarai: Ōarai Girls' Academy (Anglerfish Team, Duck Team and Hippo Team, Rabbit Team and Turtle Team)

 - We ARE Struggling Together:

 - The forcible union of two schools caused friction between students.
 This spills over their performance in Sensha-do.
 Or so it appears to Yukari, who was, as Oshida puts it, "played like a damn fiddle".
+However, episode 2 shows that the friction between BC Freedom's students is still there and a gamble using Mallard Team's Char B1 causes them to fight each other.

 - Somehow played absolutely straight when the school was introduced earlier in the Ribbon Warrior Spin-off, where Centipede team used the existing friction between the factions to throw them in disarray, while they went after the flag tank.